All Access Area Guide by Estate Agents Beckton

 There is no shortage of fun and leisure opportunities in Beckton.
 The area is filled with popular attractions and lots of green areas and places to do your shopping.

-The favorite attractions of Beckton residents and also our Estate Agents Beckton are:
+The favorite attractions of Beckton residents are:

 Beckton is no longer an industrial area and its architecture is made up mainly of new-builds.
 The largest part of the housing stock in the area was built after 1980.
 In a few areas, there are still some remaining Victorian terrace houses, but not many.